What Are the Best Books to Learn Portuguese? Try These 14 on for Size!

 For starters, you get three textbooks (beginner, intermediate and advanced), nine CDs around one hour long each, free online learning resources and even downloadable audio!

-Secondly, and even more importantly, the Living Language book will take you from knowing nothing to being fluent in Brazilian Portuguese without having to purchase any other materials if you do not want to.
+More importantly, the Living Language book will take you from knowing nada to being fluent in Brazilian Portuguese, without having to purchase any other materials if you do not want to.

 And finally, the price is great for everything that you get!